TariqAHassan/EasyMoney/README.md

        * Source: International Monetary Fund (IMF), International Financial Statistics.
        	* Notes:
-       		1. All inflation-related results obtained from easymoney (including, but not necessarily limited to, inflation rate and normalization) are the result of calculations based on IMF data. these results are not a direct reporting of IMF-provided data
+       		1. All inflation-related results obtained from easymoney (including, but not necessarily limited to, inflation rate and normalization) are the result of calculations based on IMF data.
+       		   These results do not constitute a direct reporting of IMF-provided data.
 2. [Euro foreign exchange reference rates - European Central Bank]
        * Source: European Central Bank (ECB).
        	* Notes: